Acquire data from multiple analog channels of data acquisition device

 Model and design validation

-The following diagram shows the basic analog input usage scenario, in which you would:
+The following diagram shows the basic analog input usage configuration, with which you can:

 Acquire data at each time step or once per model execution.